Houses of Multiple Occupation (HMO)

 - All properties must have a current Electrical Periodic Inspection Report, which should be undertaken by an approved NICEIC electrician.
 This is renewable every five years or sooner if specified on the certificate.

 - All furniture and furnishings in the property need to satisfy the rules on fire safety, which came into effect on 1 March 1993.
 Beds and mattresses should carry fixed labels stating that they are fire resistant in accordance with BS7177.
 Sofas and armchairs need to carry a fixed label stating that they comply with the Furniture and Furnishings Regulations 1988.
 If you are unsure whether the furniture in your property complies, do not worry, as we will confirm this for you when we visit the property.

 - All properties should have mains wired and interlinked smoke alarms as well as a carbon monoxide alarm.

-- All properties must contain a fire extinguisher, which must be serviced on an annual basis.
+- All properties must contain a fire blanket.